spaceml-org/helionb-mag/README.md

-* Formatting with Black (https://black.readthedocs.io/en/stable/) is preferred; see https://github.com/drillan/jupyter-black for the jupyter notebook integration:
+* Formatting with Black (https://black.readthedocs.io/en/stable/) is preferred; see https://github.com/drillan/jupyter-black for the Jupyter notebook integration:

   ```
   pip install black